merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 A little more of a mess!
 But also has a beauty to it :-).

-### Define the number of threads per rule in a cluster
+### Defining the number of threads per rule in a cluster

 In order to change the number of threads per rule when running on a cluster, the following structure should be used: